 On August 16, 2022, President Biden signed into law the Inflation Reduction Act of 2022 (the "IR Act"), which, among other things, imposes a new 1% U.S. federal excise tax on certain repurchases of stock by "covered corporations" (which include publicly traded domestic (i.e., U.S.) corporations) beginning in 2023, with certain exceptions (the "Excise Tax").
 The Excise Tax is imposed on the repurchasing corporation itself, not its stockholders from which the stock is repurchased.
 Because we are a Delaware corporation and our securities are trading on Nasdaq, we are a "covered corporation" for this purpose.
 The amount of the Excise Tax is generally 1% of the fair market value of the shares repurchased at the time of the repurchase.
 However, for purposes of calculating the Excise Tax, repurchasing corporations are permitted to net the fair market value of certain new stock issuances against the fair market value of stock repurchases during the same taxable year.
 In addition, certain exceptions apply to the Excise Tax.
 The U.S. Department of the Treasury has authority to provide regulations and other guidance to carry out, and prevent the abuse or avoidance of the Excise Tax.
-It is uncertain whether, and/or to what extent, the Excise Tax could apply to any repurchase by us of our common stock or in the event we do not consummate an initial business combination by August 6, 2023.
+It is uncertain whether, and/or to what extent, the Excise Tax could apply to any repurchase by us of our common stock or in the event of our liquidation, in each instance after December 31, 2022, including any redemptions in connection with an initial business combination by August 6, 2023.